Melissaa12/Infineon-LG-Hackathon/README.md

-# Vehicle-Screen-Interface-using-Enact

 <H1>Description </H1>
-<br> <b>Problem Statement</b> Improving safety in vehicles
+<br> <b>Problem Statement:</b> Improving safety in vehicles
-<br> <b>Main Idea </b> Employing the use of object detection, a system of sensors and user interface to engage users in the act of safety.
+<br> <b>Main Idea:</b> Employing the use of object detection, a system of sensors and user interface to engage users in the act of safety.
 This repository will focus on the user interface using WebOS Enact.

 <H1>Project</H1>